node-red/node-red.github.io/docs/getting-started/upgrading.md

 *Note*: if you have modified the default `settings.js` you should merge the changes into the version supplied with the new release rather than copy over it.
+*Note*: If you did backup `package.json` then do NOT allow it to copy over the new version.

 ### Upgrading via npm